raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Click on the duplicate (stamper) tool and then on your pipe to create a copy.
+Click on the **duplicate** (stamper) tool and then on your pipe to create a copy of the pipe.

-Drag the copy of the sprite to the bottom of the screen, in line with the top sprite.
+Drag the copy of the pipe to the bottom of the screen so that the copy is in line with the other pipe and there's a gap between the two pipes.

 ![screenshot](images/flappy-pipes-duplicate2.png)